-- (a) Once effective, this Compact shall be in full force and effect for twenty-five (25) years following the effective date. - (b) Either party may bring an action in federal court, after providing a thirty (30)-day written notice of an opportunity to cure any alleged breach of this Compact, for a declaration that the other party has materially breached this Compact or that a material part of this Compact has been invalidated.
-Unless the declaratory judgment is stayed, upon issuance of a final, non-appealable declaratory judgment by the court, and in the event that the acts or omissions that were the subject of the declaratory judgment continue after the declaratory judgment becomes final, then the complaining party may unilaterally terminate this Compact upon service of written notice on the other party.
-In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the Superior Court for San Diego County.
-The parties expressly waive, and also waive their right to assert, sovereign immunity from suit for purposes of an action under this subdivision, subject to the qualifications stated in section 13.4.
+- (a) Once effective, this Compact shall be in full force and effect for twenty-five (25) years following the effective date. - (b) Subsequent to exhausting the section 13.0 dispute resolution provisions unless the circumstances are deemed to require immediate relief, either party may bring an action in federal court, after providing a thirty (30)-day written notice of an opportunity to cure any alleged breach of this Compact, for a declaration that the other party has materially breached this Compact or that a material part of this Compact has been invalidated.
+If the federal court rules that a party has materially breached this Compact, then the party found to have committed the breach shall have thirty (30) days after a final decision has been issued by the court after any appeals to cure the material breach.
+If the material breach is not cured within thirty (30) days, then in addition to a declaration of material breach and the equitable remedies explicitly identified in section 13.0, the non-breaching party may seek, in the same federal court action, termination of the

+Compact as a further judicially imposed remedy.
+The court may order termination based on a finding (i) that the respondent party has breached its Compact obligations, (ii) taking into consideration the facts and circumstances, the breach was not in good faith, and (iii) that the respondent party failed to cure the material breach within the time allowed.
+In the event a federal court determines that it lacks jurisdiction to impose termination, the matter may be brought in the Superior Court for San Diego County, and any finding that termination is warranted shall be effective thirty (30) days after issuance of the termination order by the federal district court or superior court, as the case may be.
+The parties expressly waive, and also waive their right to assert, sovereign immunity from suit for purposes of an action under this subdivision, subject to the waiver qualifications stated in section 13.4.

-(c) If this Compact does not take effect by September 1, 2017, it shall be deemed null and void unless the Tribe and the State agree in writing to extend the date.
+(c) If this Compact does not take effect by December 1, 2018, it shall be deemed null and void unless the Tribe and the State agree in writing to extend the date.